 - Scene-by-scene writing mandatory for this book

-- Chapter Reviewer after each chapter, not batched
+- Chapter Reviewer after every chapter, not batched

 ## Callbacks